Below are this year's Featured Instructor profiles

 He received his MFA from the Pennsylvania Academy of the Fine Arts in Philadelphia and currently teaches painting and exhibits his artwork around southeastern PA and NJ.

 Bob Heyer is a master of watercolor.
 His paintings are often showcased in exhibits at Pine Shores, where he has won many awards.
 He is a full member of the Garden State Watercolor Society, fellow member of the American Artists Professional League in New York City, signature member of the New Jersey Watercolor Society and full member of the New Jersey American Artists Professional League.

 Heyer has won awards too numerous to mention for his paintings, including the prestigious NJ Water Color Society Silver Medal Award.
-His most recent award was the Ida Wells and Clara Stroud Award in the NJ AAPL 2014 Open State Juried Exhibition this September.
+His most recent award was the Ida Wells and Clara Stroud Award in the NJ AAPL 2014 Open State Juried Exhibition.
 His work has also been featured in many artists' magazines.

 Watercolor media artist Thomas Rutledge knows he has been fortunate to be able to continue painting all of his adult life.
 From a tragedy he suffered as a young man in Vietnam when he lost the use of his hands, he went on with his wife’s encouragement to a duel career as a successful commercial and fine artist.

 Rutledge is known for his precise paintings of local landscapes and haunting portraits of the down and out in his hometown of Newark.
 He’s also known for his work at Pine Shores Art Association as Gallery Director, teacher and past president.